vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 - Behaviors: capabilities or restrictions that can apply to a token.
 - Behavior-Groups: a bundle of behaviors that are frequently used together.
 - Property-Sets: a defined property(s) that if applied a token can be queried against and support a value for.

--Token Templates: a collection of artifacts composed together to define a ready to implement definition of a token.
+Token Templates are a composite consisting of a collection of artifacts composed together to define a ready to implement definition.

 Artifacts themselves are just a set of files that share a common set of metadata and consistency for defining the artifact type.
 Artifacts are covered in more detail later in this document and in [taxonomy artifacts](taxonomy-artifact-format.md).